Living a Balanced Life with Lupus

 Mental Health TOP

 It is common for anyone managing a chronic illness to have bouts of depression.
 In addition, some of the necessary lupus medication can cause anxiety, personality and mood changes, forgetfulness, and other psychological problems.
+Some neuropsychiatric problems, such as those listed in a previous section, are caused by lupus, not with the stress of having it.

 Stress can also make you more prone to fatigue and illness.
 While it may be in your nature to do it all, you may need to delegate some of your tasks or let them go.
 A busy schedule can decrease your sleep, cause poor nutrition habits, and leave little time to catch your breath.
 This is a perfect recipe for a flare-up.
-Remember, the healthier you are the better you will be to do the things you want to do.
+Remember, the healthier you are, the better you will be to do the things you want to do.

 Medical Shuffle TOP